stickmastererik/vive-report/README.md

 Press your secondary button on the left controller to open the menu.
 Close it with the "X" button at the top of the screen.

 # Headsets
+For any headset that does not have a secondary left button, you can use the Alt key to open the menu on your keyboard.

 | Headset | Keybind |
 |---------|---------|
 | Oculus Quest 1/2/3S/3/Pro | Left Controller "Y" |